 B.A.
 English & Comparative Literature, Cornell University, 2013.

 My research focuses on turn-of-the-century British, Irish, American, and Latin American literature and modernist aesthetics.
 My interests lie broadly in the relationship between visual culture and design, theories of industry and technology, psychoanalysis, and the novel as a form through which these perceptual paradigms are negotiated, diffused, and restructured.
 My dissertation explores the crisis in 20th-century hermeneutics between functionalist and psychoanalytic models of theorizing aesthetics and the production of meaning.
-Modernism’s obsession with transparency, reflectiveness, gridding, liquidity, ruins, and the cosmetic surface are of special interest to my current research.
+Modernism’s obsession with transparency, reflectiveness, gridding, negative space, and the cosmetic surface are of special interest to my current research.

 Form and Dysfunction: Modernism at the Limits of Precision